Cumulocity-IoT/cumulocity-mlops/README.md

 5. Deploy Ananlytics EPL App for scoring
 6. Scoring results

-They can they can be viewed in the following diragram
+They can they can be viewed in the following diragram:

 ![AIML_Architecture](./resources/AIML_Architecture.png)